whitneyburton/portfolios/20150814-fred_block-m4.markdown

 From Tess:
 Hey Fred!
 It's been really great having you with 1502 these last two modules.
 I wish I would've had the chance to work with you more.
 I agree with Lori about pairing with mentors.
 You can gain a lot even when you're not working on assignments.

+From Patrick:
+First of all, you helped me figure out how the commenting thing works!
+Most of all you've just been a great guy who even since module 1 when we were in the same posse were very welcoming and always had a positive attitude.
+I think you've come a long way and now are creating all sorts of IoT apps with drones and really advanced stuff.
+It's great to see.

 ## Community